 In 1921, Fawcett set out on his first expedition to find Z. Not long after departing, he and his team became demoralized by the hardships of the jungle, dangerous animals, and rampant diseases.
 The expedition was derailed, but Fawcett would depart in search of his fabled city later again that same year, this time from Bahia, Brazil, on a solo journey.
 He traveled this way for three months before returning in failure once again.

-The disappearance of Percy Fawcett
+The Disappearance of Percy Fawcett and Rescue Missions

-On May 29th, 1925, Fawcett and company reached the edge of unexplored territory, staring into jungles that no foreigner had ever seen.
+On May 29, 1925, Fawcett and company reached the edge of unexplored territory, staring into jungles that no foreigner had ever seen.
 He explained in a letter home they were crossing the Upper Xingu, a southeastern tributary of the Amazon River and had sent one of their Brazilian travel companions back, wishing to continue the journey alone.
-The team got as far as a place called Dead Horse Camp, where Fawcett sent back dispatches for five months and after the fifth month they stopped.
+The team got as far as a place called Dead Horse Camp, where Fawcett sent back dispatches for five months, but after the fifth month they stopped.
 In his final dispatch, Fawcett sent a message to his wife Nina and proclaimed “ We hope to get through this region in a few days....
 You need have no fear of any failure .”
 It was to be the last anyone would ever hear from them again.

 - The Lost City of Aztlan – Legendary Homeland of the Aztecs